ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (3-4, 1) WISH DAEMON

-*A locker room legend tells of a strange, floaating creature which appears unexpectedly in the dugouts of struggling teams, offering a single wish to the beleaguered coach and the promise of changing fortunes.
+*A locker room legend tells of a strange, floating creature which appears unexpectedly in the dugouts of struggling teams, offering a single wish to the beleaguered coach and the promise of changing fortunes.
 Apparently, this legend is true!*

 The team with the lowest score is granted a single wish.
 If the score is tied, the team that started the game with the lowest Current Team Value is granted a single wish instead.
 If the score is tied and both teams started the game with the same Current Team Value, randomly select a team to be granted a wish.